Hork-Engine/Hork-Source/README.md

 ## Fun fact
 One of the engine versions was called Unity and was developed in 2002.
 It was a clone of Quake 3 Arena (only level renderer).
 At that time, I was inspired by Carmack's code, the sources of Quake1 and Doom2 were already available.

-The name Angie Engine was chosen by the name of heroine Angela "Angie" McAlister after watching the series Under The Dome.
-I liked her name, and it is in tune with the word Engine, and I thought, why not?

 # Features